UNESCO REF · Network Infrastructure – Institutional Dossier

 The Challenge

-Sixty thousand illiterate or poorly educated girls and young women in Rivers State and Abuja required comprehensive literacy and life-skills training.
+Sixty thousand illiterate or poorly educated girls and young women in Rivers State and Abuja required comprehensive literacy and life-skills training delivered at scale.

 UNESCO REF’s Role